All About Bonsai Tree, Its Types, Growth And Care Guidelines

-Bonsai are shrubs or potted trees that are pruned to prevent their growth more than one meter.
-Though they look small, they resemble like the full-sized trees developing in a forest.
+Bonsai are shrubs or potted trees that are pruned to prevent their growth to more than one meter.
+Though they look small, they resemble the full-sized trees developing in a forest.
 It is interesting to note that a few varieties of bonsai trees live for more than a hundred years.
-Bonsai requires a great deal of maintenance to keep them in the best condition.
+Bonsai require a great deal of maintenance to keep them in the best condition.
 If you are planning to grow a bonsai in your indoor or outdoor space, then this article is for you.
-Here you will learn all about bonsai, its types and care guidelines.
+Here you will learn all about bonsai, its types, and care guidelines.

 They adhere to Japanese principles and tradition.
-It is perceived as an artistic hobby by not just Japanese but also by people all over the world.
-Growing these potted trees require a bigger emotional and physical commitment.
-The practice of cultivating Bonsai aims on long-term gardening and shaping of small trees budding in a container.
+It is perceived as an artistic hobby not just by Japanese people but also by people all over the world.
+Growing these potted trees requires a bigger emotional and physical commitment.
+The practice of cultivating bonsai aims at long-term gardening and shaping of small trees budding in a container.

-Bonsai is an art form that has originated from East Asia.
-This practice uses cultivation methods to produce it in containers.
-Bonsai are small trees that imitates the form and size of full-size trees.
-The tradition of growing bonsai began from China and later influenced Japan and Korea.
+Bonsai is an art form that originated in East Asia.
+This practice uses cultivation methods to grow small trees in containers.
+Bonsai are small trees that imitate the form and size of full-size trees.
+The tradition of growing bonsai began in China and later influenced Japan and Korea.

-It was originated in mid-fourteenth century.
-Bonsai became appreciated as artistic objects.
+It originated in the mid-fourteenth century.
+People began to appreciate bonsai as artistic objects.
 People started to grow them as a hobby and an artistic pursuit.
-Bonsai was mostly enjoyed by high raking people in the society such as aristocrats, priests and more.
-A lot of books were published and large-scale exhibitions were held on the technique of growing bonsai.
+Bonsai was mostly enjoyed by high-ranking people in the society, such as aristocrats, priests, and more.
+The technique of growing bonsai was the subject of numerous published books and large-scale exhibitions.

-Bonsai is basically a practice of taking regular-size trees, and miniaturize them to easily fit inside a container.
-Here is the list of bonsai tree types –
+Bonsai is basically a practice of taking regular-size trees and miniaturizing them to easily fit inside a container.
+Here is the list of bonsai tree types:

 1. Japanese Maple

-This is a highly adaptable form of outdoor bonsai tree.
-It is hard, and beautiful deciduous tree.
-This tree grows well in light sunshine, and shade.
+This species is a highly adaptable form of outdoor bonsai tree.
+It is a hardy and beautiful deciduous tree.
+This tree grows well in light sunshine and shade.
 They can’t withstand midday heat.
 The Japanese maple requires leaf pruning every year to keep the size of its leaves small.
-It requires low amount of nitrogen dose as a fertilizer.
+The Japanese maple necessitates a low dose of nitrogen fertilizer.
 You should water it well during the growth season.

 2. Juniper